 Work with email, page, and form templates

-Dynamics 365 for Marketing comes with a wide variety of professionally designed templates.
+Dynamics 365 Marketing comes with a wide variety of professionally designed templates.
 Most templates include a column layout, color scheme, sample content, and sample images, whereas others provide just a basic column layout without sample content.
-There is also a blank template, which provides no sample content or structure.
+There are also blank templates, which provide no sample content or structure.

-The templates included with Dynamics 365 for Marketing provide:
+The templates included with Dynamics 365 Marketing provide:

 - A starting point to help you work more quickly

 - Advanced layouts based on responsive design techniques that help make content look good at any screen size